turtlebot/TurtleBot4Lessons/units/Unit00-TB4-Introduction/L00-InstallingSoftware/U00-L00-InstallingSoftware.md

   * These binaries have two main types:
 	* Libraries -- sections of code that are reused over and over, like common math functions.
 	* Executables -- also called programs are pieces of code that do some task and then end.
   * Most executables, or programs, will have a main part that then makes use of multiple libraries.
   * Many libraries are already installed on your computer, but some you may need to download and install.
 * *Source Code* -- source code, or just code, is written in a human readable language that is compiled (i.e. translated) into executables.
   * Open Source Code is code that is freely available and shareable.
 You'll find it on places like Github or Gitlab.
   * Closed Source Code is code that is only shared via binaries, that you must often pay for.
 * There are many exceptions to this rule, programming languages like Python sit somewhere in between the two.
 Languages like C and C++ have a clear distinction between binaries and source code.

-## Choose The Right Tool
+### Binaries vs. Source Code

 * Why does the difference between source and binaries matter?
 * Because the difference between the two dictates how you install it on a robot.
-* Moreover, there are lots of tools and services that are needed to install software on your robot.
-* Much like Python, ROS has a variety of tools and services that help you:
+* ROS has utlities to:
   * Build binaries from source code.
   * Install binaries that were compiled somewhere else.
-  * Mix your source code, with other source code, with binaries.
+  * Mix your source code, with other source code, with binaries. o
   * Keep track of everything that is going on!
-* If ROS seems complex, that's because it is.
-There is a lot going on under the hood.

 ## Operating Systems